bparanj/crystal/programming/iac/docs/experiments/ruby-playbook.md

 - **Idempotency and Reproducibility**: IaC principles emphasize the importance of creating reproducible and idempotent configurations.
 Directly installing a specific version of Ruby can align well with these principles by ensuring that the Ruby runtime environment is consistent across deployments.
 Version managers can introduce variability if not carefully managed within IaC scripts.

 - **Complexity vs. Control**: Version managers add a layer of abstraction that can be beneficial for development environments but may introduce unnecessary complexity in production environments.
 For production, the priority often lies in stability, predictability, and minimizing moving parts, which direct Ruby installation can offer.
-However, if you require the level of control and flexibility that version managers provide, including them in your IaC scripts can be justified.
+However, if you require the level of control and flexibility that version managers provide,  them in your IaC scripts can be justified.

 ### Automating Installation with IaC Tools